Aeneas Mountain – RIP

 The U.S. Forest Service sold the tower to the Department of Natural Resources in 1954 and in 1955 the tower was staffed by Ray Kresek, well known to many in the fire and fire lookout community.
 The cab was raised 20′ in 1958, then replaced in 1980 with the existing 42′ DNR style 14’x14′ cab.

-Aeneas Lookout is the longest in-service fire lookout in Washington State, having served 104 continuous summers from 1916 until 2020.
+Aeneas Lookout was the longest in-service fire lookout in Washington State, having served 104 continuous summers from 1916 until 2020.
 Until 2020, it was the last DNR lookout staffed in the State.
-It would be great to see this lookout returned to service!
+The lookout was removed in November 2024 and no longer stands.

 The route.